Lobsterlegs6/Packet-Tracer-Project/README.md

 ### 📁 Files Included
 - `Lab2-Jeremy-Rivera.pkt`: Packet Tracer file with two-PC switch network
 - `lab 2 succesful ping and model.png`: Screenshot of network topology and succesful ping
-- `Patch-Cable.png`: Picture of Cat5 cable
+- `Patch-Cable.png`: Picture of ethernet cable

 ### 🚀 How to Open
 To view and interact with the `.pkt` file: